deepankararora/sola-newsletters/readme.txt

 Donate link: http://solaplugins.com
 Tags: newsletter, newsletters, email newsletters, email subscription, email, emailing, email signup, newsletter signup, newsletter widget, subscribe widget, subscribers, newsletter widget, email newsletter, newsletter builder, automatic post notification, auto post notifications, autoresponder, autoresponders, auto-responder, post notification
 Requires at least: 3.6
-Tested up to: 4.1
+Tested up to: 4.1.1
 Stable tag: trunk
 License: GPLv2

-Create newsletters, automatic post notifications and autoresponders that are modern and beautiful with Sola Newsletters.
+Create and send newsletters, automatic post notifications and autoresponders that are modern and beautiful with Sola Newsletters.

 == Description ==

-Create newsletters, automatic post notifications and autoresponders that are modern and beautiful with our unique newsletter editor.
+Create and send newsletters, automatic post notifications and autoresponders that are modern and beautiful with our unique newsletter editor.
 Drag and drop images, text areas, buttons, social icons, posts and more.
 Add a signup widget to your website, manage your subscribers, and send fresh, modern newsletters all within your wordpress admin area.

 = Features =
 * Super easy to use drag and drop newsletter editor